RitikaRajwar21/IBM-Travel-Planner-Agent/README.md.txt

 - Suggests tourist attractions and travel tips
 - Provides budget-optimized plans
 - Deployed as an AI service on IBM Cloud
-- Tested with API endpoint and Python script
+- Tested with API endpoint and Python script.
+- GitHub contains Standard Notebook (.ipynb) for reference and API usage

 ## Project Files
 - **/screenshots** – Agent build, preview, and deployment screenshots